ecovision-uzh/ai4good_forest_disturbance/docs/01_project.md

 - Look-alikes.
 A clear cut, a storm and a salvage cut all end with bare ground.
 - Rare classes.
 The whole dataset holds 18 distinct fires.

-## 💡 Where you can beat the baseline

-Easy: use the cloud mask (the baseline feeds cloudy pixels to the model as if they were forest); tune the alert filter; handle the class imbalance.

-Medium: add Sentinel-1, which sees through clouds; replace "mean and standard deviation over time" with a sequence model; predict the date of the event instead of the class only.

-Hard: use the 2.5 km image patch instead of one pixel; use a pretrained remote-sensing foundation model; design your own alert rule and defend it.

 [Docs home](README.md) · next: [The data →](02_dataset.md)